Paofeval/ecu/index.md

   </div>

   <div class="tile">
-    <h2 class="post-title"><i class="fa fa-cubes fa-3x"></i> Begin</h2>
+    <h2 class="post-title"><i class="fa fa-cubes fa-3x"></i> Build</h2>
     <p class="post-excerpt">
-      Begin conducting an assessment to tailor the Ocean Health Index framework and capture local characteristics and priorities.
+      Build off this existing set of files to custom tailor the Ocean Health Index for {{ site.study_area }} and capture local characteristics and priorities.
 Everything, including regional boundaries, input data, goal models, and targets can be modified and displayed through this website.
       Get started with the <a href="./docs">Documentation</a>.
     </p>
   </div>